selfcommunity/api-docs/source/includes/authentication/_jwt.md

     console.log(body);
 });

-Make sure to replace <token> with your JWT access token.
 ```

 Whenever the user wants to access a protected route or resource, the user agent should send the JWT,